phelipetls/blog/content/posts/introduction-to-ansible/index.md

     value: "true"
 ```

-But how did I find that I needed
+But how did I find that I needed this specific key
-`/org/gnome/desktop/peripherals/touchpad/tap-to-click` specifically?
-That's the
+`/org/gnome/desktop/peripherals/touchpad/tap-to-click`?
+That's the hard part,
-hard part, but it's easier if we use
+but it's easier if we use
 [`dconf-editor`](https://wiki.gnome.org/Apps/DconfEditor), a GUI to explore
-GNOME applications internal settings.
+GNOME applications' internal settings.
 Navigate through it until you find the
 desired setting that seems responsible for what you want, grab its path and
 pass the value you want to it.

+# Conclusion

+You should now be able to automate downloading your favorite programs with your
+preferred configuration across operating systems, with tasks/roles written by
+you or by the community (which is the nicest part).

+The next step should be to test if it really works by using a virtual machine
+-- the Vagrant and Virtual Box combo seems to be a popular choice.

+It's not wise to assume that your playbook will work on a fresh machine because
+you might be relying on a dependency your playbook does not ensure it's true,
+even though it is in your current host.